Patrick’s Secret Recipe?

 Although, it’s a bit lighter on the honey.
 And the hallowed Violet Crumble outdates the Crunchie, of course.
 Australia was in its late 20s by the time the Crunchie hit British gobs in 1929, probably already had chocolate-chomping children by then.

 Alas, backed by the might and networks of the British chocolate industry, the Crunchie would become a globetrotter, while the Violet Crumble has remained an Oceanic insider secret.
-US readers with an unreasonable amount of candy cash can head to their local Cost Plus if they fancy having a taste of the original (or order online).
+US readers with an unreasonable amount of candy cash to dispose of can head to their local Cost Plus if they fancy having a taste of the original (or order online).

 Recipe for the Irish dessert version

 But for those of you unlucky enough to live outside the Violet Crumble Catchment Area (VCCA), here’s the recipe for an Irish ice cream version of the treat.
-If you’re feeling frizzled after slurping on it, perhaps enlist the help of the original Irish coffee to heat you back up.
-Or if it’s way too cold outside to even think about ice cream, opt for warmer Irish desserts like classic apple pie tart from the old country or strawberry mousse.
+If you’re feeling frizzled after slurping on it, perhaps enlist the help of an original Irish coffee to heat you back up.
+Or if it’s way too cold outside to even think about ice cream, just opt for warmer Irish desserts like classic apple pie tart from the old country or strawberry mousse.

 It’s of course not a traditional Irish drink, but it does come with Irish alcohol built in.
 If you’re outside of Australia, that ought to help numb the disappointment of not being where the magic happens.
-In fact, odds are that the most famous Irish alcohol was actually Patrick’s secret recipe for sainthood: uisce beatha.
-Directly translated as ‘elixir of life’.
-Or, in plain English, ‘whiskey’.

 (Makes 1 ice cream shake)